teeaarbee/blog/content/Welcome_to_newsite.md

 Alright so for those of you who already know who i am this is my new blog site.

-And as you might be knowing, I am not very new to the world of blogging, I have tried my hands on blogging.
+And as you might know, I am not very new to the world of blogging, I have tried my hands on blogging.

 Last year you can check my old blogsite [here](https://teeaarbee.blogspot.com/) However, it was hosted on google, and was much easier to operate but lacked the *aesthetics*.